Final Impact

-Final Impact is a science fiction novel by Austrlian writer John Birmingham, the last volume of his alternate history Axis of Time trilogy.
+Final Impact is a science fiction novel by Australian writer John Birmingham, the last volume of his alternate history Axis of Time trilogy.

 Plot summary

 Picking up two years onwards from the end of Designated Targets, Final Impact is the last novel in the Axis of Time trilogy.
 The supercarrier Hillary Clinton has been refurbished with more conventional steam catapults which replaced her less reliable fuel air explosive catapults.
 Her carrier air group is replenished with A-4 Skyhawk jet-powered attack aircraft, many of which are flown by 'temps, contemporary pilots.
 Admiral Kolhammer returns to sea at the head of a new Task Force with the Clinton at its core after two years of administering the Special Administrative Zone-California.
 Many characters have died in the intervening time period, from FBI Director J. Edgar Hoover, by his own hand to Commander Dan Black, one of the main characters of the story who asks for a return to combat and dies during the re-takeover of Hawaii, when his plane crashed during take-off from Muroc Airfield, California.

-D-Day is launched on May 3 of 1944, a month earlier than in the original timeline.
+D-Day is launched on 3 May 1944, a month earlier than in the original timeline.
 The Allies invade the Pas-de-Calais instead of Normandy, relying on a dis-information campaign to obtain surprise.
 They are able to gain a foothold and slowly push back the Nazi forces.
-On May 27, the Allies gain a major victory by wiping out several German divisions with massed air strikes.
-On June 1, the USSR rejoins the Allied side and declares war against the Axis: They launch a huge attack against Germany and advance on a broad front.
+On 27 May the Allies gain a major victory by wiping out several German divisions with massed air strikes.
+On 1 June the USSR rejoins the Allied side and declares war against the Axis: They launch a huge attack against Germany and advance on a broad front.
 The Soviets have used the intervening two years to build up their armed forces, and construct fleet of warships at Vladivostok.
 Meanwhile, Paul Brasch's cover is blown and he is extracted by British commandos.
 Adolf Hitler has a seizure and suffers permanent brain and muscle damage; with the T4 program in mind, Heinrich Himmler chooses to suffocate him.
 Before launching an invasion of the Japanese Home Islands, the Soviets drop an atomic bomb on Litzmannstadt (that is, Łódź, Poland).